eglaubauf/egMatLib/README.md

 ### Additional
-- You can move the directory by hand on disk iy you need to
+- You can move the directory by hand on disk if you need to
-- Do not (!) edit the .json file by hand if you do not have to
+- Do not (!) edit the .json file by hand if not needed
   - you have been warned ;)

+### Todo
+- Arnold Support
+- Cleanup

 ### Contact & License

-- Found a bug? please open an issue or contact me directly, happy to help :)
+- Found a bug? please open an issue or contact me directly via Twitter
 - Twitter: @eglaubauf